Coblasteus/dive.continued/README.md

 ---

 ## Why This Project Exists
-After Brick Brothers disbanded and the original GDevelop build was replaced with a GameMaker rework, the original version of **Universal Dive** was left behind.
+After Brick Brothers disbanded and the original GDevelop version was replaced with a GameMaker remake, the original version of **Universal Dive** was left behind.
-This project exists to **continue and preserve the GDevelop build**, fixing old issues and expanding on the content while staying true to the original vision.
+This project exists to **continue and preserve the GDevelop version**, fixing old issues and expanding on the content while staying true to the original vision.

 ---